 An initial 5 day programme involves:

 Graduates then take part in a follow-on programme which operates one day a month, where they:

-- Aims to promote international exchange, to develop positive, cooperative and social skills, and to encourage the active citizenship of young people
+The project aims to promote international exchange, to develop positive, cooperative social skills, and to encourage the active citizenship of young people.

 The project is based on experiential, practical, fun and inspirational activities in Protected Areas.
 It is managed by rangers, according to the idea of ‘learning by doing’.
 The programme is non-discriminatory and requires a professional approach and high standards of quality.
 The Junior Ranger project aspires to high environmental standards and forms connections between EUROPARC Protected Areas and local young people.